 In some locations, costs for liquid waste disposal can run quite high.
 If this is the case, it may be worth considering zero liquid discharge (ZLD) systems, which remove all liquid components to minimize discharge volumes so as to cut costs.
 ZLD systems for brine waste treatment typically include a brine concentrator and crystallizer.
 While ZLD systems have relatively high capital and energy costs, they can more than make up for it by minimizing liquid waste disposal costs, as well as by facilitating reclamation of valuable materials.

-Environmental impact & regulatory compliance
+Environmental impact and regulatory compliance

 Waste brines pose risks to the environment due to their high concentrations of salts, which can harm aquatic life when improperly discharged to the sea or surface waterways, and can cause significant damage to soil and vegetation on land as well.
 Additionally, waste brines can contain toxic chemicals that may be harmful to humans and the environment.
 For this reason, disposal of waste brine is often strictly regulated and can be costly where large volumes are concerned.
 It is always best to verify discharge, monitoring, and reporting requirements at your specific location to ensure that a chosen brine waste treatment solution will help your facility to stay in compliance with National Pollutant Discharge Elimination System (NPDES) permit standards or other discharge requirements.
 Depending upon the conditions at your facility, an effective brine waste treatment system may be necessary to avoid hefty fines or environmental remediation costs later on.